techies23/wp-calypso/docs/our-approach-to-data.md

 ### Container Components

-First, if you haven't already, you may consider reading the following blog posts, as they help to explain the reasoning behind splitting data and visual concerns:
+First, if you haven't already, you should consider reading the following blog posts, as they help to explain the reasoning behind splitting data and visual concerns:

 - [_Container Components_](https://medium.com/@learnreact/container-components-c0e67432e005#.zd590uacw)
 - [_Smart and Dumb Components_](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.cwn6alkqw)